IAM Automation: How App Access Works With Identity Providers

 JumpCloud supports SCIM-based provisioning and deprovisioning, where admins bind users to applications through group membership and account lifecycle changes sync automatically.
 Okta lets requesters submit access requests through self-service portals without IT intervention for standard requests.

 This sounds like automation.
-But critical manual processes remain:
+But critical manual processes remain.

 The translation: your IDP handles technical provisioning once someone tells it what to do.
 You're figuring out what should happen, routing approvals, and coordinating across departments.